Rosanne Cash and Natasha Trethewey at the Library of Congress, December 7, 2013. Library of Congress photo.

 Tracy K. Smith is closing out a busy year in the catbird seat.
 During her first term as laureate, she visited rural communities in New Mexico, South Carolina, and Kentucky as part of a pilot project she plans to expand for next year; edited a new anthology, American Journal: Fifty Poems for Our Time, which will […]

 Last Thursday, Librarian of Congress Carla Hayden announced the appointment of Tracy K. Smith to a second term as the 22nd Poet Laureate Consultant in Poetry.
 Next month, on April 19, the Laureate will return to the Library for “Staying Human: Poetry in the Age of Technology,” a celebration concluding her first term.
 Smith will […]

 The following is a guest post by the inaugural National Youth Poet Laureate, Amanda Gorman.
-This is the second in a series of monthly blog posts that Amanda will be writing during her laureateship this year.
-Last year my Harvard friends called me The Lorax.
-Some of them didn’t really know what ‘laureate’ meant (heck, I […]
+This is the sixth in a series of monthly blog posts that Amanda will be writing during her laureateship this year.
+Join Amanda tonight at the Library of Congress for a National Youth Poet Laureate Celebration.
+Amanda Gorman and the 2018 National Youth Poet […]

 The following is a guest post by the inaugural National Youth Poet Laureate, Amanda Gorman.
-This is the first in a series of monthly blog posts that Amanda will be writing during her laureateship this year.
-“How does it feel to be U.S. Youth Poet Laureate?”
-These words always find themselves in the mouths of […]
+This is the fifth in a series of monthly blog posts that Amanda will be writing during her laureateship this year.
+Happy February!
+February happens to be one of my favorite months because, while I celebrate black history every day all […]